JavaGT/javagrant.com/source/pages/resume.md

 I have help present the interests of students to the university in seeking changes in a number of occassions, including through the creation of feedback sessions between engaged students and faculty.

 ## Social Sciences Funding Cuts
-[Successfully ran a campaign](https://sites.google.com/view/social-sciences-open-letter/home) to garnish student awareness and engage with faculty over funding cuts to the Social Sciences, despite an increase in enrollments.
+I [successfully ran a campaign](https://sites.google.com/view/social-sciences-open-letter/home) to garnish student awareness and engage with faculty in regards to funding cuts to the Social Sciences, despite an increase in enrollments.
 This momentum was handed off to the Arts Student Organisation at the university.

 ## Student Consultations
 Involvement in the organisation, participation and management of various forms of student consultation at The University of Auckland, working with AUSA, the Arts faculty, and the Arts Scholars programme.